Trip Details at-a-Glance

 What the Trip is Like

 The trip is Level 3+, Moderate to Strenuous.
 We hike from 2 to 4.5 hours on hiking days, mostly over rolling hills, with some steep sections.
 Most of the hiking takes place at medium elevations, between 2,000 feet and 5,400 feet.
 The maximum elevation is 5,400 feet.
 The elevation change in a typical day is accumulated ascents and descents that vary from 1,200 feet to 2,400 feet (the uphill is equal to the downhill).
 Typically, we drive to the starting point of the trail and walk to the end of it, where we meet the vehicle once again.
 On Days 2, 4, and 6, we do loop walks as we explore eco-trails that start and end at same point.
 Some portions of these eco-trails are on wooden staircases.
 In general, we can expect terrain that includes about 50% dirt paths through broadleaf forests and about 50% on mountain trails.The trails are relatively smooth, with no long rocky sections or exposed tree roots.
 Distances are not long , but you should be in good shape and wear good hiking boots.
 Hiking poles are recommended.
 You need to carry only a daypack for your camera, water bottle, rain jacket, etc. A vehicle transfers our luggage between overnight accommodations.
 On some days, we enjoy picnic lunches prepared by the Trip Leaders with local produce, wine, breads, and cheeses.
 On “town” days, we have lunch at local cafes.
-Driving and hiking times are noted, but on first departures, and with full groups, these can vary, sometimes dramatically, from the anticipated times.
+Driving and hiking times are noted, but these can vary, sometimes dramatically, from the anticipated times.
 Road conditions and the group’s level of fitness also affect the travel and hiking times.

 Please note that in Europe, the dinner hour is considerably later than what it is in the US.
 We do our best to secure early reservations for our groups, but most often the evening meal will be at 7:30 p.m.
 Although rooms are not always of uniform or international size, our leaders always try their best to assign rooms in a fair way so that all participants experience an equal advantage throughout the trip as a whole.
 Single rooms can be requested but are not always available, due to the limited space in the hotels.
 If you require a single room, please make the request as early as possible.